NewNewYorkBridges/ansible-tor-bridge/README.md

 `ansible-playbook /etc/ansible/playbooks/deploy_bridge.yml -e "servers=bridges" -t install_all`

-Optional: you can print out the full bridge line of your nodes using the following command (the output is redirected in `/tmp/bridge.txt`):
+Optional: you can print out the full bridge line of your nodes.
+You'll need to precise the public IP of your node with the variable `public_ip` (if your node has a public IP directly attached to an interface, you can do `public_ip=ansible_[ethX].ipv4.address`).
+The output is redirected in `/tmp/bridge.txt`:

-`ansible-playbook /etc/ansible/playbooks/deploy_bridge.yml -e "servers=bridges" -t bridge_line`
+`ansible-playbook /etc/ansible/playbooks/deploy_bridge.yml -e "servers=bridges" -e "public_ip={{ ansible_ens3.ipv4.address }}" -t bridge_line`

 ## License